Managing product requirements

 This list of requirement prioritization methods is not exclusive.
 In fact, there are dozens of different models and tactics that can contribute to building a smart product development strategy.
 However, these particular methods are, possibly, the most ubiquitous when it comes to the agile process.

-Moreover, depending on the iterations, requirements stack is constantly changing in the agile development.
+Moreover, depending on the iterations, the requirements stack is constantly changing in agile development.
 This is why efficient up-to-date product requirement management is essential for the success of the project.
-It covers requirements analysis, documentation, prioritization, communication and changes management.
+It covers digital product analytics, requirements analysis, documentation, prioritization, communication and changes management.

-In the next articles, we’ll explain how to manage changes in product requirements and later discuss the difference between managing time and budget projects and the projects with changing requirements.
+In the next articles, we’ll explain how to manage changing software project requirements and later discuss the difference between managing time and budget projects and the projects with changing requirements.